Paid Parental Leave (VI.E.3)

 TABLE OF CONTENTS

-It is the policy of Purdue University to provide Paid Parental Leave to benefits-eligible employees, including graduate student employees, due to the birth of an employee's child or the placement within an employee's home of an adopted child.
+It is the policy of Purdue University to provide Paid Parental Leave to benefits-eligible employees, including graduate student employees, due to the birth of an employee’s child or the placement within an employee’s home of an adopted child.
 This policy will run concurrently with Family and Medical Leave Act (FMLA) leave, in cases where an employee is eligible for FMLA leave.
-This policy is in effect for childbirth or adoptions occurring on or after October 1, 2008.

 The purpose of the Paid Parental Leave policy is to give parents additional flexibility and time to bond with their new child, adjust to their new family situation, and balance their professional obligations.
 This is critical because institutions are finding that a work culture that allows faculty and staff to balance the demands of the workplace with the demands of personal or family life is becoming increasingly important.
 As the workforce continues to change, flexibility and family-friendly workforce policies are essential.
 Such policies are critical for Purdue University if it is to continue the path to preeminence, achieve the goals of diversity, and maintain competitiveness in the hiring of the brightest and the best faculty and staff.